Embrace plant-based eating and discover delicious and exciting alternatives with our nutrition expert Naomi Devlin.

 We are a licensed venue.
 We have a wide selection of the finest organic wines available to purchase.

 We would advise that this course is only really suitable for 12 years of age and upwards.
 Under 16s must be accompanied by an adult.
 We put these guidelines in place for the safety, comfort and enjoyment of all our guests.

-This course is suitable for dairy free, egg free and egg free diets.
+This course is suitable for dairy free, egg free and gluten free diets.
 If you follow a low FODMAP diet please be aware that there will be no low FODMAP alternative for the Shan tofu, we can make nut cheese with a low FODMAP nut such as hazelnut but it will be coarser and some of the egg replacers will use high FODMAP ingredients.

 - Sustainable Restaurant Association